copperdogma/next-authjs-psql-base-template/SETUP.md

     This interactive script will guide you through:

     > **Note:** This script uses interactive prompts.
-If you are running this in a non-interactive environment, you may need to modify the script to use hardcoded values or environment variables for configuration, or alternatively, follow the manual configuration steps.
+If you are running this in a non-interactive environment (e.g., when an AI agent is performing the setup), please refer to the "Non-Interactive Setup" section below.

     - Replacing project placeholders (name, description, title, repository URL, copyright holder).
     - Configuring essential environment variables by creating a `.env.local` file.
 This includes: